tulgakagan/YouTube-bot/README.md

 ## Usage

 You’ll be prompted for Google OAuth the first time you run it.
 Once complete, the clip(s) appear in your YouTube channel.
+You should update the `utils/config.py` file with your preferences(e.g. your chosen transcriber or path to your directory where your Vosk model is installed) before running the main file.

 ### Main Workflow: